 Our Pharmaceutical Sciences students are invited to join our UB SPPS Discord server to find roommates.

 Students may rent off-campus with roommates, reside in villages such as Collegiate Village or Axis 360, Auden Buffalo, and in other houses/apartments in the surrounding areas.
 Also, try searching Roomsurf College Roommate Finder and Apartment Finder.

 See Living Off-Campus for helpful tips.

 Students use the UB Card across campus.
 Students should obtain their UB Card before orientation.
 The UB Card office is located in 1Diefendorf (Room 114) on South Campus (limited hours) and 1Capen on North Campus.

-Students enrolled at the University at Buffalo School of Pharmacy and Pharmaceutical Sciences may use electronic testing software (currently ExamSoft/Examplify) for exams and assessments.
-Students should have either a laptop (PC or Mac) to bring and use in the examination room, for the purposes of assessment.
+Students enrolled in the PharmD program at the University at Buffalo School of Pharmacy and Pharmaceutical Sciences are required to use electronic testing software (currently ExamSoft/Examplify) for exams and assessments.
+Students are required to have a PC or Mac laptop (not an iPad) to bring and use in the examination room, for the purposes of assessment.
 Students are responsible for the maintenance of their personal computing devices; the school is unable to provide computing support.
-The minimum computer specifications to run ExamSoft/Examplify are listed below:
+See Minimum System Requirements.
+Examsoft may update requirements periodically.

 Meet our students and learn why UB SPPS is a premier choice in pharmacy and pharmaceutical sciences education!